 An edited collection with sections covering issues of identity, sexual abuse, mental health and substance issues, homelessness, HIV/AIDS, multiple minority status and stigma, and strategies for building community.

 A multiracial and multicultural organization to build HIV/AIDS leadership in communities of color across the United States.
 Offers programs and training, public policy advocacy, and many online resources.

 This national Native American HIV/AIDS center has programs for organizational capacity building, medical provider training, community health education, and HIV testing, and offers numerous web resources and publications.

-The Wellness Center is a health services, education, research and policy organization for Asian & Pacific Islander communities, particularly Asian & Pacific Islanders living with or at risk for HIV/AIDS.
-The Wellness Center offers a free medical clinic, free HIV testing, service provider trainings in HIV treatment, and transgender health services.
+The San Francisco Community Health Center is a health services, education, research and policy organization for Asian & Pacific Islander communities, particularly Asian & Pacific Islanders living with or at risk for HIV/AIDS.
+The Center offers a free medical clinic, free HIV testing, service provider trainings in HIV treatment, and transgender health services.

 Works for LGBTIQ acceptance and jusice in Asian & Pacific Islander communities and racial justice in the LGBTIQ community through public education, community organizing, and legal and legislative advocacy.

 This Northern California organization promotes recognition and acceptance among Asian and Pacific islander families of sexual and gender diversity, with coming out resources and coalitions with API communities and organizations.

 This San Jose-based organization seeks to "provide a fun and safe environment for queer Asians and Pacific Islanders in the South Bay to come out and be comfortable with their sexual identity and ethnicity, as well as be vital and visible to the greater community."